Announcements from the Office of Research

 2022 Information:

-A new collaborative research initiative supported by Chancellor Grasso and Chancellor Dutta will be hosted by the University of Michigan Dearborn’s Office of Research and the University of Michigan Flint’s Office of Research & Economic Development.
-The initiative will include a series of four Zoom events, each one consisting of lightning talks & networking opportunities, to help participants find potential research collaborators.
-At the conclusion of the series, teams led by PIs from both campuses (one PI from Dearborn and one PI from Flint) will have an opportunity to apply for collaborative research grants ranging from $20,000 to $40,000.
-The award criteria will focus on developing cross-campus research collaborations with potential for external funding.
+A new collaborative research initiative supported by Chancellor Grasso and Chancellor Dutta was hosted by the University of Michigan Dearborn’s Office of Research and the University of Michigan Flint’s Office of Research & Economic Development.
+The initiative included a series of four Zoom events, each one consisting of lightning talks & networking opportunities, to help participants find potential research collaborators.
+At the conclusion of the series, teams led by PIs from both campuses (one PI from Dearborn and one PI from Flint) had an opportunity to apply for collaborative research grants ranging from $20,000 to $40,000.
+The award criteria focused on developing cross-campus research collaborations with potential for external funding.

-Attendance of one or more events is strongly encouraged but *not* required to apply for a grant.
-There are *no* topic limitations for this program- applications in all areas of research will be accepted.
-Research profiles of interested collaborators from both campuses is now available to view.
-Submit a Contact Card to be added to the Research profile database.
+Attendance of the events was strongly encouraged but *not* required to apply for a grant.
+There were *no* topic limitations for this program- applications in all areas of research were accepted.
+Research profiles of interested collaborators from both campuses were available to view.

 View here the UM-Dearborn – UM-Flint Collaborative Research Grants Program Guidelines.
-The program application window is January 28, 10 AM - April 25, 2022, 5:00 PM.
-Applications will be accepted via InfoReady.
+The program application window was January 28, 10 AM - April 25, 2022, 5:00 PM.
+Applications were accepted via InfoReady.

 Event Recordings: